GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 Can I buy Ozempic from a Canadian pharmacy?

 Many Americans purchase Ozempic from licensed Canadian pharmacies at approximately $250 to $310 per month.
 While the FDA technically prohibits personal drug importation, enforcement for personal-use quantities (typically a 90-day supply) is minimal.
-Always use a CIPA-certified pharmacy.
-A generic semaglutide option approved in Canada is expected to launch in 2026, which could reduce the cost further.
+Always use a CIPA-certified pharmacy and discuss this option with your clinician.
+A generic semaglutide option approved in Canada is expected to launch in 2026.

 What should I do if I cannot afford my GLP-1 medication?

-Start with the manufacturer savings card or patient assistance program (both Novo Nordisk and Lilly offer them).
-Check if your plan covers the diabetes indication instead of the weight loss indication.
-Consider self-pay options like Zepbound vials at $299/month through LillyDirect or oral Wegovy at $149/month through NovoCare.
-Compare prices at Canadian pharmacies.
+Start with the manufacturer savings card or patient assistance program.
+Check self-pay options like Zepbound vials at $299/month through LillyDirect or oral Wegovy at $149/month through NovoCare.
 If your insurance denied coverage, appeal the decision.
-Our Bill Defense team can also help you navigate these options.
+CareRoute can also help you review your options and find the best path forward.

 Related Guides